gm0t/react-sticky-el/README.md

 #### onFixedToggle _(default: null)_

-This props call before changed state `fixed`
+This handler will be called right before changing `fixed` state.

 #### wrapperCmp _(default: 'div')_

-Anything that can used by React.createElement.
+Anything that can be used by React.createElement.
 Used for `wrapper element`.
 If you want to use some custom component, please be sure that you don't lose `style` and `className` props.

 #### holderCmp _(default: 'div')_

-Anything that can used by `React.createElement`.
+Anything that can be used by `React.createElement`.
 Used for `holder element`.
 If you want to use some custom component, please be sure that you don't lose `style` and `className` props.

 #### holderProps _(default: {})_